Who can apply and what land is eligible

 - any other form of legally binding obligation including tenancies.

 This means that Crown bodies and non-departmental public bodies (NDPBs) are not eligible for the scheme.
-This includes those that are Trading Funds or those that do not receive funding direct from the Exchequer.
-Crown bodies include all government departments and their executive agencies, for example:
+This includes those that are Trading Funds or do not receive funding direct from the Exchequer.
+Crown bodies include all government departments and their executive agencies.
+These include, for example:

 - Ministry of Defence